 Despite my complaining – Baker Lake really is drop dead gorgeous – especially first thing in the morning when the lake doesn’t have so much as a ripple on it.

 We managed to backpack into Baker Lake in about 4½ hours.
 Our tents were set up, and the wine was poured by 5:30.
 All was right with our world – except for the bloody deer flies.
 They did eventually disappear as the temperature dropped but be warned – the Skoki area including Baker Lake has a reputation as having more biting insects that almost any other place in the Rockies.
-I was testing out a band from Mosquitno - and it did seem to keep the mosquitoes away but it had no affect on the deer flies.
-Pity.

 **Make reservations up to three months in advance by calling 1-877-RESERVE or go to the Visitor Center in Banff or Lake Louise if you want to try for a last minute permit.**